DillibabuKPSSD/COVID-19-Contact-Tracing-System/README.md

 Once we have everyone install this  application, the authorities will be able to  access the following information via their  dashboard.

 # ❗️**DISCLAIMER**
-**PROJECT STATUS: We have developed an MVP version for Covers vs COVID Hackathon, This needs to proceed with further development to productize this application.**
+**PROJECT STATUS: We have developed an MVP version for the Hackathon, This needs to proceed with further development to productize this application.**

 # Installation (In local machine)
 - WAMP / LAMP stack